 The information will be scrollable within an embedded screen, within the chat itself, which can be expanded at any time.
 No matter how far along in the chat the User ends up, they can always find this embedded screen in their chat.

 Within the text, exist hyperlinked keywords, that dive even further into a vital sub-topic, within the lesson.
 Users can click these to open another pop-up card, layered on top of the original chat.
-These will continue to layer, with the User always being able to close each one, to return to the previous layer, until eventually returning to the original chat.
+These will continue to layer, with the User always being able to close each one), to return to the previous layer (or use the close-all-tabs option), until eventually returning to the original chat.

 Users can then continue the deep dive into the same topic, by selecting the given option (sometimes presented by the Guru), or simply express their interest, with the same topic.
 It will provide detailed principles, facts and best practice on another area of the same topic, not covered in the previous deep dive pop-up (shown above).